Jan-Lennard Struff: 2021: ATP Cup semifinalist, first ATP Tour final

-2022: Injury, out of clay-court season, Challenger title, back to top 150
+2022: Injury, Challenger title, top 150

 Struff began his 2022 season by representing Germany at the ATP Cup.
 Germany was in Group C alongside Canada, Great Britain, and the USA.
 In his first match, he lost to Dan Evans of Great Britain.
 In his second match, he defeated John Isner of the USA.
 In his final match, he lost to Denis Shapovalov of Canada.
 Germany ended in third place in Group C. At the Adelaide International 2, he lost in the first round to qualifier Corentin Moutet.
 Ranked No. 52 at the Australian Open, he was defeated in the first round by Botic van de Zandschulp.

 In February, Struff competed at the Dubai Championships.
 He lost in the first round to qualifier Ričardas Berankis.
 Representing Germany in the Davis Cup tie against Brazil, he played one match and lost to Thiago Monteiro.
-In the end, Germany won the tie over Brazil 3-1.
+In the end, Germany won the tie over Brazil 3–1.
 At the Indian Wells Masters, he fell in the first round to lucky loser John Millman.
 Seeded fourth at the Arizona Tennis Classic, an ATP Challenger event, he was eliminated in the first round by lucky loser and compatriot, Mats Moraing.
 However, in doubles, he and his partner Oscar Otte reached the final and lost to Treat Huey and Denis Kudla.
 At the Miami Open, Struff retired during his first-round match against Pedro Martínez due to a right foot injury.

 Due to that injury, Struff missed these clay-court tournaments: Grand Prix Hassan II, Barcelona Open, BMW Open, Geneva Open, and French Open.

 Struff returned to action during the grass-court season in June at the BOSS Open in Stuttgart.
 Playing as a wildcard, he won his first match since January by beating Marcos Giron in the first round in three sets.
 He lost in the second round to sixth seed Lorenzo Sonego.
 In Halle, he was defeated in the first round by Ilya Ivashka.
 At the Mallorca Championships, he fell in the first round of qualifying to Fernando Verdasco.
 Ranked No. 155 at Wimbledon, he faced fifth seed and world No. 7, Carlos Alcaraz, in the first round.
 He pushed Alcaraz to five sets, but he ended up losing the match.